Nonsmooth exact penalty methods for equality-constrained optimization: complexity and implementation: Introduction

 We consider the problem

 where \(f: \R^n \to \R\) and \(c: \R^n \to \R^m\) are \(\mathcal{C}^1\) and both may be nonconvex.
 We solve~\eqref{eq:nlp} by solving a sequence of unconstrained, nonsmooth penalized problems

-where $h_\tau = \tau\|\cdot\|_2$ and $\tau > 0$ is the penalty parameter.
-This approach, was first proposed by \citet{pietrzykowski-1969}, who used $h_\tau = \tau\|\cdot\|_1$.
+where \( h = \|\cdot\| \) denotes a norm on \( \R^n \), and \( \tau > 0 \) is the penalty parameter.
+This approach was first proposed by \citet{pietrzykowski-1969}, who used the $\ell_1$-norm.
 Penalty approaches such as~\eqref{eq:penalty-nlp} are attractive because, under standard assumptions, for all sufficiently large and finite $\tau$, solutions of~\eqref{eq:nlp} are solutions of~\eqref{eq:penalty-nlp}.
-However, the nonsmoothness of \(h_\tau\) caused them to fall out of favor in practice, and other methods, such as the augmented-Lagrangian method \citep{hestenes-1969,powell-1969} were preferred.
+However, the nonsmoothness of \(h\) caused them to fall out of favor in practice, and other methods, such as the augmented-Lagrangian method \citep{hestenes-1969,powell-1969} were preferred.

 Independently, attention was given recently to nonsmooth regularized problems

 where $f$ is as before, and $h$ is proper and lower semi-continuous (lsc), and may be nonconvex.
 In particular, proximal methods \citep{lions-mercier-1979,fukushima-mine-1981} have been studied intensively in the last decade and have led to increasingly efficient implementations.